Skip Ribbon Commands

 *You may experience a delay receiving your rebate if you did not update your mailing address by November 1, 2022 using the SC5000.

-Stay in touch with the SCDOR for more rebate news
+Stay in touch with the SCDOR

-Bookmark this page and check back often for the latest rebate news.
-You can also follow us on Facebook, Twitter, and YouTube, and subscribe to our monthly newsletter, ReveNews, to receive alerts and updates straight to your inbox.
+Follow us on Facebook, Twitter, and YouTube, and subscribe to our monthly newsletter, ReveNews, to receive alerts and updates straight to your inbox.

-Read the latest rebate articles from the SCDOR:
+Rebate 2022 articles from the SCDOR:

 Have questions?